 Do you like learning new, random facts that you’ll probably never need to know in your life?
 Or maybe you’re one of those people who just know a ton of random facts and are looking to test your knowledge of the world.

 These questions are perfect for passing time at home or on a long car ride.
 They’re also great conversation starters.
+I know for a fact that some of you are not going to know when the term ‘selfie’ was created, or who the vice president to JFK was!

 * This post may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running/pumping out useful content.
 Thanks!

-100 Fun and Random Trivia Questions and Answers
+165 Fun and Totally Random Trivia Questions

 Which gemstone gets its name from the Latin word granatus, which means “grain” or “seed,” in this case referring to pomegranate seeds?